stefanholek/rl/README.txt

 applications to implement custom completion code.

 The ``completer`` object
+provides access to configuration settings and hooks.

+The ``completion``
-provides access to global configuration settings and hooks.
-The ``completion`` interface contains status information for the active completion, configuration settings that affect the results of the completion, and functions to use services implemented by readline.
+object provides status information for the active completion, configuration settings that affect the results of the completion, and functions to use completion services implemented by readline.

 Values set trough the ``completer`` are permanent.
 If you want them restored you have to take care of it yourself.